 Psychodynamic psychotherapy is a type of talk therapy that does a deep dive into the past to help uncover what’s going on in the unconscious mind in order to figure out problems in the person’s life.
 It’s based on psychoanalytic therapy, but is less intensive, with a typical frequency of 1 or 2 sessions per week (as opposed to 4-5 per week for psychoanalysis).
-Sigmund Freud was a major theorist who contributed to this therapeutic approach.
+Sigmund Freud was a major contributor to the development of this therapeutic approach.

 Maladaptive approaches, which are often unconscious, are seen as arising early in life, usually in early childhood.
 By uncovering and resolving the conflicts that led to the development of these maladaptive responses, symptoms are expected to improve.

 Psychodynamic psychotherapy is usually done by therapists in private practice, so it’s not something I’ve encountered in my work as a nurse.
 My only up close and personal encounter was during my last hospitalization.
-My psychiatrist was a psychodynamic guy, and although I was the patient he was far nuttier than I was.
-I was in hospital following a suicide attempt, and his first meeting with me he wanted to know if I remembered my brother being born, and if I enjoyed it the first time I had sex.
+My psychiatrist was a psychodynamic guy, and although I was the patient, he seemed far nuttier than I was.
+I was in hospital following a suicide attempt, and he was meeting me for the first time.
+He wanted to know if I remembered my brother being born and if I enjoyed it the first time I had sex.
 I know I shouldn’t judge a whole field of therapy based on one nutbar, but I find it hard to set aside that bias.

 Do you have any experience with psychodynamic psychotherapy?